-Our suite of analytical, decision support, and communication tools provide a conduit for relaying the work our scientists do to our membership, partners, and the public.
+Our suite of analytical, decision support, and communication tools provide a conduit for relaying our scientists’ work to our membership, partners, and the public.
 These tools include story maps, more focused web mapping applications, and decision support tools.
 TU scientists developed the Steelhead Atlas and Eastern Brook Trout Conservation Atlas to gather the best map data on populations, habitats, and threats to these species, and deliver it to decision makers in an interactive, online format to allow for place-based evaluation of conservation risks and needs.
 The Delaware River Basin Pipeline Impacts tool allows anyone to assess the ecological impacts of major pipeline proposals in the Delaware River Basin.
 Our stream temperature monitoring resources include web maps tailored to monitoring needs in a variety of geographies.
 Story Maps are an innovative web-based platform presenting maps and multimedia in a narrative format to guide audiences through the issues that affect our fish populations, our water, and our fishing.

 Story Maps allow us put our data, maps, photos, videos, and more into a portable, web-based storytelling platform.
 We like to think of them as self-guided multimedia presentations that can be shared on the web.
 Our members and partners can use Story Maps to explore the often complex scientific issues that drive our conservation work, or simply to learn about how a Trout Unlimited restoration project goes from identification of a problem to mobilization of our grassroots team of volunteers to cleaner water and better fishing.